Use of Computer, Internal Network, Electronic Mail, and Internet

 -

-Students should not expect that files stored on district servers will always be private.
+Students should not expect that files stored on District servers will always be private.
 School and network administrators may review files and communications to maintain system integrity and to ensure that the network is being used responsibly.

 -